-Track II shows NZ's perceptions of itself not always shared by others
+Track II shows NZ's perception of itself not always shared by others

 In December last year, Leadership Network member Wei-Wei Ng joined the Foundation’s Track II delegation that met with think tanks in Taiwan to discuss issues of mutual interest, including each country's role in the Pacific and Taiwan-NZ relations.
 In this article, Wei-Wei describes the experience and what she learnt from taking part in her first Track II dialogue.